 The drop on the north-west facing side is pretty sheer, so we crossed into the field with the intention of going round the back and finding a more welcoming route.
 It was only a short climb but still not the easiest, as the ground is littered with massive boulders half-smothered by grass, bracken and thick ropes of bramble: you can easily plunge your foot into an unseen hole and twist your ankle.

 I stopped half-way up to admire a miniature rock-garden of emerald moss, and reflected on the story I’d read about this place.
-According to Fingalian legend, two mighty dogs once fought here.
-One of them was Bran, beloved hound of Fionn mac Cumhaill; the other, named For, belonged to the Prince of Innse Orc (Orkney).
-For was killed in the fight, and was given an honourable burial under a nearby standing stone.*
+According to Fingalian legend, two mighty dogs once fought near here, on a natural platform called Lergychoniemor (from Learg-a-choinnimh, or plateau of the meeting).
+One of the dogs was Bran, beloved hound of Fionn mac Cumhaill; the other, named Foir, belonged to the Prince of Innse Orc (Orkney).
+Foir was killed in the fight, and was given an honourable burial under a nearby standing stone.*

 Approaching from the south-west brought us in line with what I guessed must have been an entrance – now just a gap in the few courses of stone that remain.
 Standing rather precariously on the low wall, you can just about make out that the structure was once circular.
 A few small mountain ash trees are making the best of it, their roots holding fast to the walls while their stunted branches stand in defiance of the wind.